 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

 Serves 6 – 8

 - 2 slices of bacon, trimmed of fat and cut into small pieces

 - 1 ½ lbs /675g fresh or frozen peas

 - 1 ½ pints/900mls of chicken stock, preferably homemade

 - A pinch of sugar

 Garnish with a little chopped fresh mint.
-A dollop of whipped cream is optional.
+Some cream drizzled on is optional.

-Did you try this recipe?
+Did you try this pea and mint soup recipe?
 Let us know in the comments below.